Are Service Animals Allowed at Events? A Comprehensive Guide

 When attending an event with your service animal, it is important to remember that your animal must be under your control at all times.
 This means that your animal should be on a leash or harness and should not be disruptive or aggressive towards other people or animals.
 Additionally, you should always clean up after your animal and make sure they have access to food and water throughout the event.
 Overall, service animals are allowed in most events and public places in accordance with the Americans with Disabilities Act (ADA).

-However, it is important to check with the event organizers before bringing your service animal as some events may have restrictions on certain breeds or sizes of animals.
+However, it is important to check with the event organizers before bringing your service animal, as some events may have restrictions on certain breeds or sizes of animals.
 Additionally, some events may require proof that your animal is a certified service animal.